Top 10 survival tips

 5) Learn how to make a shelter

-This one is the most important in extreme environments, such as intense hot or cold, but fortunately in most temperate zones you have a little more leeway, and luckily there’s never any shortage of materials.
+This one is the most important in extreme environments, such as intense hot or cold, but fortunately, in most temperate zones you have a little more leeway, and luckily there’s never any shortage of materials.

 6) Learn how to make a fire

-Even though its not necessary to life, its still very important to learn how to make a fire.
-Water found in the wild can often be safe to drink direct from the source, but it can also often contain very harmful bacteria or animal waste, so making a fire can help with everything from purifying water to providing a much needed psychological boost.
+Even though it’s not necessary to live, it’s still very important to learn how to make a fire.
+Water found in the wild can often be safe to drink directly from the source, but it can also often contain very harmful bacteria or animal waste, so making a fire can help with everything from purifying water to providing a much-needed psychological boost.
+For everything from torches to drying your clothes, a fire is something everyone who’s going “out there” should know how to build.

 7) Make your own tools

-If your stuck out in the wild you’ll need all the help you can get, so use whatever you have on hand.
+If you’re stuck out in the wild you’ll need all the help you can get, so use whatever you have on hand.
 Even an old rusting car or boat will have a useful shard of metal you could make into a makeshift knife.
-Sharpening the end of a stick and holding it in the flames of your campfire for a few seconds can help harden it, making a useful digging tool.
+Sharpening the end of a stick and holding it in the flames of your campfire for a few seconds can help harden it, making it a useful digging tool.
 Whatever you come across that could be useful, always consider if it’ll make things easier for your situation.

 8) Learn how to navigate